 Bringing MetroNet's services to DeKalb requires the construction of a fiber optic network throughout the City, a project that is expected to take two years to complete.
 Construction will occur both above and below ground in the existing utility easements.
 MetroNet is required to obtain the necessary City permits prior to beginning work.
 While residents have a choice of whether they wish to connect their home to MetroNet services or not, the same is not true of fiber lines installed in easements.
 MetroNet is granted access to utility easements just the same as any other utility provider.
 In many instances, this will require MetroNet contractors to access residential yards.
 MetroNet will notify residents approximately 30 days prior to the start of work in their area.

-MetroNet began notifying residents in early July that work is scheduled to begin in three areas the week of August 1, 2018.
+MetroNet began notifying residents in early July that work is scheduled to begin in three areas during the month of August 2018.
 When significant updates are received from MetroNet, the City will share information here, as well as through the local media, e-newsletter, and social media.
 A map of current and future work areas can be found on the MetroNet Construction Website Opens a New Window. .

 Frequently Asked Questions (FAQs)

 How will I know when MetroNet plans to do work in my area?

 MetroNet will mail an informational letter Opens a New Window. to individual households and businesses 30 days prior to the start of work.
 The letter will be followed by a postcard mailed two weeks later.
 Seven days prior to the start of work, a small marker (as pictured above) will be placed in the yard of properties in the work area.

 How do I know that MetroNet has permission to be working on my property?

 MetroNet is required to obtain the proper City permits.
 Part of that permitting process is the identification of existing utility easements.
 Contractors should be identifiable through vehicle markings and personal identification badges that display the MetroNet logo.
 In addition, signs will be placed at the entrance to work areas announcing that MetroNet construction is in progress.